sakthivel12345678/course-website-materialize-css/README.md

 # Course Website
-A static website for Web Technologies developed in plain HTML and Materialize CSS framework.
+A static website for Web Technologies developed in HTML and Materialize CSS framework.

 ## Technologies
 - HTML